Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Computation of the level set evolution

 where the point $\vec{q}_k$ is associated to $\vec{x}_k$; \item we define the set of updated quadrants as

 and set

 \item if $\doneSet^{m+1}\neq\emptyset$ we iterate, otherwise we stop. \end{itemize}

 The procedure described above works exactly as it has been described, for the propagation of the distance function from the point cloud $\pcloud$.
 The quadrants containing the cloud points are initialized and then their information is propagated, including the already initialized quadrants in the propagation procedure.
 In Figure~\ref{fig:propagationAMR} three different phases of the propagation are shown ($m=0,1,2$).
-Red quadrants are the ones that has been initialized with the distance to a point $\vec{q}\in\pcloud$, if $m=0$, or updated lowering their value of the distance to $\pcloud$, for $m=1,2$; the blue ones are the ones in which the information has not arrived yet.
+Red quadrants are the ones that have been initialized with the distance to a point $\vec{q}\in\pcloud$, if $m=0$, or updated lowering their value of the distance to $\pcloud$, for $m=1,2$; the blue ones are the ones in which the information has not arrived yet.

-Regarding reinitialization, the procedure is done analogously, but in the definition of $\neighs^m$, $m\geq 0$, we exclude the quadrants in $\doneSet^0$ since we don't want their value of the reinitialized $\phi$ to be changed by the propagation process.
+Regarding reinitialization, the procedure is done analogously, but in the definition of $\neighs^m$, $m\geq 0$, we exclude the quadrants in $\doneSet^0$ since we do not want their values to be changed by the propagation process.
 Also, the condition in \eqref{eq:doneSetIter} and \eqref{eq:updatePropagIter} are modified respectively as

 and

 where $S$ is the sign function.